chaseberry/godot-voxel-importer/README.md

 ------------

 ### Object as Mesh
+Imports the object as a single Mesh.
+If the model contains more than one object, they are merged together.

 ### Object as Mesh Library
+Imports the object as a Mesh Library, with each frame being a Mesh3 in the library.
+Each object is merged together at their closest frame index.
+For example, if a model has two objects, one with frames 1, 3 and the other with frames 2, 3, the final library will have 3 frames [1, 2], [1, 2], [3, 3].

 ### Objects as Mesh Library
+Imports each separate object as a Mesh in a MeshLibrary

 ### Objects as Meshes

 ### Objects as Mesh Libraries